Skip to content

 Node Configuration

-Next step is to configure the node settings.
+If you haven't already, the next step is to configure your node settings.
 YouTuber Freddie Mac has a nice ASL3 installation and configuration video.
 See https://youtu.be/aeuj-yI8qrU.
 Also see ASL3 Menu for details.